seanreed1111/sql-recipes/recipes.md

 You are joining two tables by one or more common columns, but you want to make sure to return all rows in the first table regardless of a matching row in the second.
 For example, you are joining the employee and department tables, but some employee lack department assignments.

 Solution
 Use an outer join.
-In Oracle’s sample database, the HR user maintains the employee and DEPARTMENT tables; assigning a department to an employee is optional.
+In SQL’s sample database, the HR user maintains the employee and DEPARTMENT tables; assigning a department to an employee is optional.
 There are 107 employee in the employee table.
 Using a standard join BETWEEN employee and DEPARTMENTS only returns 106 rows, however, since one employee is not assigned a department.
 To return all rows in the employee table, you can use LEFT OUTER JOIN to include all rows in the employee table and matching rows in DEPARTMENTS, if any:

 SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
 left outer join departments using(department_id)